 We reached Morioka Station by 8 pm.
 But it still wasn’t the end of day for us 🙂

 Thanks for reading.
-Please leave me a comment if you liked the post or follow my story as we walk down the illuminated streets of Morioka in the dark night.
+Please leave me a comment if you liked the post or follow my story as we explore the Jomon period ruins of Sannai-Maruyama.